dankelley/whalestrike/README.md

 `whalestrike` is an R package for simulating the collisions of ships with whales, using simplified dynamics of point masses separated by compressible materials.
 It can be used in two different ways.
-This README file provides only a sketch of the package and how to use it.
-For the scientific details, see a manuscript by Dan Kelley, James Vlasic, and Sean Brillant.
+The present file provides only a sketch of the package and how to use it.
+Much more about the context and scientific details will be provided in a paper (under review) by Dan Kelley, James Vlasic, and Sean Brillant.

 ## Using function calls